combine-org/combine-org.github.io/content/authors/COMBINE_2024/_index.md

 - Standards for computational biological models and modelling support
 - Metadata description and model annotation in COMBINE standard formats
 - Implementation of COMBINE standards in tools, databases and other resources
-- Integrated model and data management for sschystems and synthetic biology
+- Integrated model and data management for systems and synthetic biology
 - Standardization of Artificial Intelligence approaches in biological modelling
 - Emerging standardization needs in spatio-temporal, multiscale and multicellular modeling
 - Community aspects of COMBINE